aishwaryD/omnia/README.md

 Solution :
 ==========

-The solution leverages selenium and appium to interact with desktopn browser and mobile revices respectivly.
+The solution leverages selenium and appium to interact with desktop browser and mobile devices respectively.
-This enables framework consumer to author scenarios which span multiple platforms/devices
+This enables framework consumer to author scenarios which span multiple platforms/devices.

 Project Details:
 ================